White House ups ‘Made in America’ requirements for federal procurements

 The administration views the change as a way to increase domestic manufacturing, strengthen supply chains by reducing reliance on foreign goods and put a greater focus on U.S.-made products.

-The announcement comes roughly eight months after the White House announced a rule to strengthen the requirements of the Buy American Act, which governs how federal agencies use their spending allotment.
-The rule change called for gradually raising the domestic content threshold so that 75 percent of federally purchased items are made domestically, increasing the amount by 20 percent over seven years.
+The announcement comes roughly eight months after the White House announced a rule to strengthen the requirements of the Buy American Act, which governs how federal agencies use their spending allotments.
+The rule change called for gradually raising the domestic content threshold so that 75 percent of federally purchased items are made domestically by 2029, increasing the amount by 20 percentage points over seven years.

 Under the rule announced in March, the content threshold will increase to 65 percent in 2024 and 75 percent by 2029.